AdaGold/trek/feedback.md

 Errors are reported to the user |
 Styling, Foundation grid layout |
 **Under the Hood** |
-Trip data is retrieved using jQuery AJAX |
+Trip data is retrieved using from the API |
 JavaScript is well-organized and easy to read |
 HTML is semantic |
 **Overall** |